Hins Cheung

-Cheung King-hin (張敬軒; born February 1, 1981), commonly known as Hins Cheung, is a Chinese singer, songwriter, record producer, actor, chef, and businessman based in Hong Kong.
+Hins Cheung / Cheung King-hin (張敬軒; born February 1, 1981), is a Hong Kong singer, songwriter, record producer, actor, chef, and businessman.
 He made his debut in 2001 with the studio album Hins' First.
 He has since released 17 studio albums and EPs.
 Among his various accolades, he has won the Ultimate Song Chart Awards Best Male Singer Gold prize six times, Jade Solid Gold Most Popular Male Singer four times, and Best Pop Male Singer at the Top Ten Chinese Gold Songs Awards.

 Besides his music career, Cheung also owns Avon Recording Studios, bridal brand Sennet Frères, and also invested into restaurants of his own design, including Junon and The Crown, both in Wan Chai.

 Early life and education

 Cheung was born in Guangzhou, China, and raised in Guangdong province, with ancestry from Beijing.
 He graduated from Dongshan Pui Ching Primary School, Guangzhou No.7 High school and Guangzhou Wuyang Financial and Economic Vocational School.
 Influenced by the strong musical atmosphere in his family since he was a child, he began training in Peking opera and musical instruments (piano and violin) at the age of four, and practiced opening his voice every day.
 He quickly became comfortable with learning music and was regarded as a musical genius, but gave up after only half of his violin lessons.
 Due to his poor grades and his father's advice, he eventually chose to study accounting at a vocational school after hoping to go to an art school in high school.
-He is the nephew of notable Hong Kong artist Louis Cheung.